debops/debops/docs/ansible/roles/kmod/defaults-detailed.rst

 try to load it if it's currently not present in the kernel.

-The configuration is stored in the :file:`/etc/modules-load.d/` directory on hosts that use th :command:`systemd` service manager.
+The configuration is stored in the :file:`/etc/modules-load.d/` directory on hosts that use the :command:`systemd` service manager.
 On other hosts, the role will modify the :file:`/etc/modules` file directly.

 Each list entry is a YAML dictionary with specific parameters: